~ On the blog ~

 An essential element to understand is the Data Layer.
 It acts as a bridge between your website and Google Tag Manager.
 Think of it as a centralized repository retaining data about the user's interactions and other relevant information.

-• The Data Layer allows you to push custom event data and user properties without updating your codebase.
+• The Data Layer enables the pushing of custom event data and user properties without requiring codebase updates.

 • That means you can track specific user actions, such as purchases or sign-ups, and send this valuable data efficiently to your analytics tools.